Aesthetic Realism Looks at New York City: The High Line

 Joshua David and Robert Hammond

-and others who envisioned the possibilities in this abandoned object, it has been transformed into something that is beautiful and useful.
+and many others who envisioned the possibilities in this abandoned object, it has been transformed into something that is beautiful and useful.
 We have heard visitors say “Wow!,” “I never saw anything like this,” two young women said to us, “This is cool!," and we overheard a father explaining to his young son, "Here you're up in the air, in a garden in the sky, and you can still see the city.”
 Perfect strangers are impelled to talk to each other.
 The High Line can even be called romantic, because it puts together the opposites of the ordinary and the strange, transforming a former industrial facility into something almost magical—especially after sunset,

-magical after sunset
+High Line after sunset

 when it is subtly illuminated